-What diagnosis code should you use when sending a biopsy to pathology?
+What diagnosis code should you use when sending a skin biopsy to pathology?

 a) D48.5 Neoplasm of uncertain behavior of skin, or

 b) D49.2 Neoplasm of unspecified behavior of bone, soft tissue, and skin

 The answer is b!
 Use an unspecified code when a specific diagnosis code is not known at the time of encounter.

 Uncertain has a specific meaning in ICD-10.
 It means that the specimen has been examined by the pathologist and it can’t be determined if the neoplasm is benign or malignant.
 An uncertain neoplasm is reported after the pathologist’s report, not when sending the specimen for biopsy.

 According to ICD-10, there are specific categories of codes that are used for neoplasms of uncertain behavior.
 They are:

 These classify the neoplasm by site and should be used when “i.e., histologic confirmation whether the neoplasm is malignant or benign cannot be made.”